MicrosoftDocs/query-docs/query-languages/dax/switch-function-dax.md

 ## Return value

 If there’s a match with a *value*, a scalar value from the corresponding *result* is returned.
 If there isn’t a match with a *value*, a value from *else* is returned.
-If none of the *values* match and *else* isn’t specified, (blank) is returned.
+If none of the *values* match and *else* isn’t specified, BLANK is returned.

 ## Remarks